 - PhD bursaries in Accounting, Economics, Finance and Management 1 May 2018 The School of Economics, Finance and Management at the University of Bristol is pleased to invite applications for PhD bursaries in Accounting, Economics, Finance and Management.
 Successful applicants will study for a PhD, receive a contribution towards the cost of full-time PhD study, and undertake teaching duties within the School’s teaching programmes.

 - Does it pay to be nice?
 20 March 2018 It pays to be smart, rather than nice, according to new research published today in the prestigious Journal of Political Economy.

 - Millions of pounds wasted on NHS management consultants, according to new research 20 February 2018 Millions of pounds are being wasted each year on NHS management consultants who are causing a service already under pressure to be less efficient rather than making things better, according to new research.

-- Thinking about applying for a MSc in Economics, Accounting and Finance, or Marketing?
+- Thinking about applying for a MSc level degree and need funding?
 13 February 2018 Let us help you achieve the best results possible, with our new scholarships.

 - Still a long way to go, a century on 6 February 2018 Today we celebrate the 100-year anniversary of the signing of the Representation of The People Act, which allowed women (some, not all) to vote in the UK for the first time.
 Find out how our academics are still working to realise women’s equality – in a variety of different settings.